PedroZappa/42_minitalk/README.md

 ```

 These two functions work in similar ways.
-* They first initialize a `bitshift` integer variable with the size of the data type about to be sent:
+* They first initialize a `bitshift` integer variable with the binary size of the data type about to be sent:
 ```c
 int		bitshift;